Rosie Beaton: Radio career

 Rosie Beaton occasionally fills in as Evenings radio presenter with Sydney ABC radio station 702 ABC Sydney.

 In December 2014 Rosie left the ABC, but often presents shows for Double J on a casual basis.
 Rosie is a licensed marriage celebrant in demand for couples all over Australia.

 TV career

 Beaton has also occasionally appeared on Fly TV and other ABC TV shows.

-From 2006 she also hosts triple j tv Saturday on the ABC, which broadcasts the music videos to the 20 most requested songs from Super Request during the prior week.
+In 2006 she started hosting triple j tv Saturday on the ABC, which broadcast the music videos to the 20 most requested songs from Super Request during the prior week.